Investigators focus on cause of deadly California crash

 The fire was so intense that it could be days or weeks before some of the bodies can be identified, and investigators will have to rely on dental records or in some cases DNA testing, he said.

-On Saturday, an NTSB spokesman said there was a chance that the fire destroyed any electronic tracking modules on the bus that would have recorded the speed and braking.
+Bonnie Kourvelas, a spokeswoman for FedEx Corp, said the company was aware that one of its trucks was involved in the crash and is “cooperating fully with authorities.”

 The stricken motor coach was one of three buses of students traveling from Southern California to participate in a spring break recruitment program at Humboldt State.
-The two other buses had arrived safely at the campus before the third bus crashed.
+The two other buses had arrived safely at the campus before the third bus crashed, Rosekind said.

 The Los Angeles Unified School District, the largest in Southern California, said some of the 19 students from its high schools who were on the tour rode on the ill-fated bus, but it could not say whether any of them were among the victims.